 Pets that have fleas present will be treated upon arrival for boarding.

 We have most of the medications your pet needs right here at our facility.
-Our pharmacy includes heartworm preventions such as Interceptor Plus, Simparica Trio, and Advantage Multi.
-Flea and Tick medications include Nexgard, Frontline Gold, Capstar, and Seresto collars.
+Our pharmacy includes heartworm preventions such as Interceptor Plus, Simparica Trio, Proheart 12, and Advantage Multi.
+Flea and Tick medications include Simparica Trio, Nexgard, Frontline Gold, Capstar, and Seresto collars.
 Our staff and doctors strive to help you determine what the best preventions will be for your pets and your environment.

-With all our medications our doctors have the experience and knowledge to best choose the prescriptions to fit your pets needs and then can recommend the proper monitoring of these medications with routine blood work.
+With all our medications our doctors have the experience and knowledge to best choose the prescriptions to fit your pets needs and can discuss the proper monitoring of these medications with routine blood work.

 Special Care & Hospitalization